Narrative Focused Trauma Care Level III

 • Videos to teach core learning concepts and provide examples of small group facilitation to further develop your story engagement skills

-• Individual consultation to view a video of yourself engaging a story in a small group context and receive individualized feedback from a Level III leader
+• Individual consultation with a Level III Lead Facilitator to view a video of yourself engaging a story in a small group context for the purpose of receiving individualized feedback and coaching from an experienced Allender Center Leader

-• Monthly Consult Groups within the cohort between training sessions, which includes:
+• Monthly Consult Groups with peers from your cohort between training sessions which offer:

 • Consult on Story Groups